What is Branding?

-Simple solutions, like adding round tables to make customers who arrive alone feel less lonely, demonstrate how much they care and are attentive to the smallest things.
+Simple solutions, Starbucks would like adding round tables to make customers who arrive alone feel less lonely, demonstrate how much they care and are attentive to the smallest things.
 They are one of the distinguishing characteristics of Millennials' daily lives, and social media has been successful in enhancing their brand recognition.
 They share the belief that we are all related in some manner by providing the same high-quality service all across the world.

 The well-known coffee company was also among the first in its sector to profit from creating and putting in place an effective CRM system.
 By including a tailored reward system via mobile applications, they improved the company's brand image.